PMJeffery/Bambu-Labs-Splunk-App/README.md

-Foreword: This app has zero official affiliation with Bambu Labs, Home Assistant or Splunk.
+Foreword: This app has zero affiliation with Bambu Labs, Home Assistant or Splunk.
 This is a completely voluntary and free Splunk App for anyone to use.

 # Dashboards for 3D Printers
 ## Why?